diannedejesus/update_contacts/readme.md

 - [completed] Send email
 - [completed] Generate unique link
 - [completed] Fill names database
+- [completed] fixed error with dashboard not counting the without link access amount
+- [completed]Make sure the disabled entry stays disabled through out application.
+    -[complete]Made sure the submit button was disabled if all data was already verified
+- [completed]Make email dynamic ~~and have application look for an email if one is not provide in the submitted data.~~ [would override the data precations already implemented] if none found advice the user of importance, inability to provide email confirmation.
+    - [completed]Add an option after the fact to include an email to send the confirmation.
+- [partial] Click through handler
+    - [completed] Implement display of data

 ## Bugs and Issues
 - EWS Restriction filter not working